Contextual Bandits with Similarity Information: Introduction

-\xhdr{Uniform vs adaptive partitions.} Hazan and Megiddo~\cite{Hazan-colt07} suggest (for a somewhat different setting) an algorithm that chooses a ``uniform" partition $S_\TX$ of the context space (namely, an $r$-net) and approximates $x_t$ by the closest point in $S_\TX$, call it $x'_t$.
+\xhdr{Prior work: uniform partitions.} \cite{Hazan-colt07} consider contextual MAB with similarity information on contexts.
+They suggest an algorithm that chooses a ``uniform" partition $S_\TX$ of the context space and approximates $x_t$ by the closest point in $S_\TX$, call it $x'_t$.
 Specifically, the algorithm creates an instance $\A(x)$ of some bandit algorithm $\A$ for each point $x\in S_\TX$, and invokes $\A(x'_t)$ in each round $t$.
 The granularity of the partition is adjusted to the time horizon, the context space, and the black-box regret guarantee for $\A$.

-Furthermore, Kleinberg~\cite{Bobby-nips04} provides a bandit algorithm $\A$ for the adversarial MAB problem on a metric space that has a similar flavor: pick a ``uniform" partition $S_\TY$ of the arms space, and run a $k$-arm bandit algorithm such as \EXP~\cite{bandits-exp3} on the points in $S_\TY$.
+Furthermore, \cite{Bobby-nips04} provides a bandit algorithm $\A$ for the adversarial MAB problem on a metric space that has a similar flavor: pick a ``uniform" partition $S_\TY$ of the arms space, and run a $k$-arm bandit algorithm such as \EXP~\cite{bandits-exp3} on the points in $S_\TY$.
 Again, the granularity of the partition is adjusted to the time horizon, the arms space, and the black-box regret guarantee for \EXP.